Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image

 \textbf{Baselines:} To thoroughly evaluate both reconstruction quality and inference efficiency, we compare our Any3DAvatar with recent single-image full-head reconstruction approaches that provide publicly available code.
 The selected baselines include PanoHead~\cite{panohead} (CVPR 2023), SphereHead~\cite{spherehead} (ECCV 2024), ID-Sculpt~\cite{id_sculpt} (AAAI 2025), Arc2Avatar~\cite{arc2avatar} (CVPR 2025), FaceLift ~\cite{facelift}(ICCV 2025), and HQ-Head ~\cite{hqhead}(AAAI 2026).
-Except for FaceLift, the other baselines are optimization-based methods.
+For each baseline, we use the best-performing configuration recommended by its official implementation.
 Since different methods may follow different camera coordinate conventions, we further apply facial-landmark-based alignment after multi-view rendering to ensure consistent view comparison.
-More comparisons with additional methods are provided in the supplementary material.
+More comparisons are provided in the supplementary material.

-\textbf{Evaluation Metric:} We evaluate both reconstruction fidelity and identity consistency using five complementary metrics.
-Specifically, we report LPIPS ~\cite{lpips} and DreamSim ~\cite{dreamsim} for perceptual similarity (lower is better), PSNR and SSIM for pixel-level and structural fidelity (higher is better), and cosine similarity of identity embeddings~(CSIM~\cite{arcface}) for identity preservation (higher is better).
-This combination provides a balanced assessment of visual quality, structural accuracy, and identity consistency for multi-view full-head reconstruction.
-We also conduct an in-depth user study with 32 participants, satisfying common statistical requirements for perceptual evaluation.
+\textbf{Evaluation Metric:} Since ground-truth 3D head representations are unavailable, we follow common practice in the field and evaluate reconstruction quality using rendered 2D multi-view images.
+We evaluate both reconstruction fidelity and identity consistency using five complementary metrics.
+Specifically, we report LPIPS ~\cite{lpips} and DreamSim(DS) ~\cite{dreamsim} for perceptual similarity, PSNR and SSIM for pixel-level and rendered-view structural fidelity, and cosine similarity of identity embeddings~(CSIM~\cite{arcface}) for identity preservation (higher is better).
+This combination provides a balanced assessment of visual quality, rendered-view consistency, and identity consistency for multi-view full-head reconstruction.
+We also conduct an in-depth user study(US) with 32 participants, satisfying common statistical requirements for perceptual evaluation.
 Participants rate generated examples from different methods on a 0--9 scale for texture quality and identity consistency, yielding 896 ratings in total for comparison.